afaundez/reaktor-challenge/README.md

 ## Usage

 As requested, I minimize the use of this code is a web UI developed with Reactor, using the minimum of dependencies.
-Basically the code is pure JSX, HTMl, CSS and pure JS.
+Basically, the code is pure JSX, HTMl, CSS and pure JS.

 The application run with a small server provided, just run `node server.js` and check localhost:9000/index.html.
 It only serves static files, specifically the JSX, JS and CSS files requested by the index.html.
-The server is required only because the use of JSX.
+The server is required only because of the use of JSX.
 I started developing without it, but the code got too complex.
 Since the browser does not understand, I added [babel](https://babeljs.io) for the translation to JS.
-I considered that this dependency wasn't taking important part of the assignment.
+I considered that this dependency wasn't taking an important part of the assignment.

 About, the UI itself.
 I had a lot of questions, that for the terms of the challenge, I had to resolve on my own.
-Things like *Why somebody want to display this data?*, *What would you do with this information?*.
-I have to choose something, so I remembered my few interactions with DPKG in the past, that were basically to install a package outside the package manager (apt) or check if the packaged, if installed.
+Things like *Why somebody wants to display this data?*, *What would you do with this information?*.
+I have to choose something, so I remembered my few interactions with DPKG in the past, that was basically to install a package outside the package manager (apt) or check if the package is installed.

-With the last answer, I focused in implement a package search, since it's to much data to see in a browser.
+With the last answer, I focused on implement a package search, since it's too much data to see in a browser.
 You can write, the app will match and display.
 Then, viewing the dependencies, who depends on a package and the packages depending on it, if you select one, you will go to it.
 And on it, you will have a link to go back, like a browser history.

-I know that show all the packages was part of the requirements, but I choose the search bar for UI simplicity and accessibility.
-The are too many items to be displayed, that you'll probably need to use the browser's find in order to get what you are looking for.
+I know that showing all the packages is part of the requirements, but I choose the search bar for UI simplicity and accessibility.
+They are too many items to be displayed, that you'll probably need to use the browser's find in order to get what you are looking for.

 ### Conclusion

 I didn't have use React seriously before, so it was a good challenge.
 And since I limit myself to not use external dependencies, I liked to write a small server and app with the minimum requirements to do a React App.
-Today it's too easy to rely in other tools, sometimes adding too much unnecessary code to a prototype.
+Today it's too easy to rely on other tools, sometimes adding too much unnecessary code to a prototype.

 ## The challenge